kjainharsh/CN_Project_Go-Back-N/README.md

 ### ✅ Option 2: Direct Download and Run (No Setup Needed)

 1. Download the ZIP file from the given Google Drive link: https://drive.google.com/file/d/1cHLpaXzXqQgOXWdSxSbnJ7u-HxD55lOx/view?usp=sharing
+2. OR Download from the releases of this Repository.
-2. Extract the contents to zip folder.
+3. Extract the contents to zip folder.
-3. Double-click `Harsh GOBackN.exe`  to open it in your browser and start the simulation.
+4. Double-click `Harsh GOBackN.exe`  to open it in your browser and start the simulation.

 ---